openstack-infra/system-config/doc/source/jenkins_jobs.rst

 In order to make the process of managing hundreds of Jenkins Jobs easier a Python based utility was designed to take YAML based configurations and convert those into jobs that are injected into Jenkins.
-The source for this utility can be found on `github <https://github.com/openstack-ci/jenkins-job-builder>`_ and it comes with its own
+The source for this utility can be found on `github <https://github.com/openstack-infra/jenkins-job-builder>`_ and it comes with its own
 `documentation <http://ci.openstack.org/jenkins-job-builder/>`_.

-The documentation below describes how the OpenStack CI team uses the Jenkins Job Builder in their environment.
+The documentation below describes how the OpenStack Infrastructure team uses the Jenkins Job Builder in their environment.

 Configuring Projects
 --------------------